Gel Database MCP server

 describe-schema

-Helps your AI agent understand your database structure without manual inspection.
-The agent can discover entity types, properties, relationships, and constraints.
+This tool helps your LLM agent learn and understand your database structure without manual inspection.
+The agent can discover available entity types, their properties, relationships, and constraints.

-When to use: When the agent needs to understand database structure before creating queries.
+When to use: When your agent needs to understand the structure of a database entity before querying it.

 validate-query

-Allows the AI agent to verify EdgeQL query syntax without execution, providing safe validation before running against your database.
+Allows your LLM agent to verify raw EdgeQL query syntax without execution, providing safe validation of generated queries.

 When to use: During query development to check syntax without risking execution side effects.